tacotoemeck/FaC-Calculator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Installing
-Simpy downloand the repo and run index.html to open the calculator in your borwser
+Simpy download the repo and run index.html to open the calculator in your browser

 ## Built With
 * Vanilla JavaScript